 The moment you get desperate; you start making poor decisions.
+This could not be more true in the current climate with Covid-19 a global phenomenon.

 When time, money and people are in the mix, the pressures can sometimes prove unbearable.
 Hiring managers need to hire someone urgently, so they end up cutting certain corners.
 Recruiters need their next fix of commission, so some might chase the lowest-hanging fruit.
 Candidates are sometimes so fixated on finding their next job that they take whatever comes along first.

 The feeling of such desperation is not rare in recruitment.
 I need a solution.
 I need it now.
 I simply must have it now, whatever it takes.
+The dynamic of desperation has changed firmly to be mainly in the recruiters or candidates court.
+Recruitment dropped off entirely when Covid hit, so recruiters were desperate to fill their time and candidates lost their jobs in a lot of industries.

 There may be some who would suggest that recruiters can also find themselves at the mercy of desperate times, especially when the economy is in a downturn.
 In my experience, those who act any differently in response to difficulties won’t be around for long.
 Cash flow might be compromised in the short-term, but there won’t be any cash flow at all if you don’t do your job properly in the long-term.
 Recruiters really can’t afford to be desperate.
+Now is the time to hold your nerve, add value to your clients, stay in the right path and karma will visit you.
+Desperation will kill your business and may contribute to delay in the industry recovery.

 In my view, it is the candidate that needs the most help to banish the spectre of desperation, and I see this as a key role for any recruiter.
 We have to forget about our need to earn money and focus on allaying the fears and piecing together the potential of everyone who comes through our doors.
 If we do that, the money will come.
 Their lives may depend on us being present for them - listening out for those hidden clues which might point towards their next steps.
 They might be putting their trust in almost total strangers, and we might not have the best reputation as an industry, but they are desperate enough to put their fate in our hands.
+And in these uncertain times, candidates want the help of a professional who can guide them and reassure them and ultimately help them to find a job.

-Recruiters need to justify that faith.
+Recruiters need to step up.

 Both candidates and hiring companies do experience these moments of “help me, please, I really need your help.”
 Although recruiters are not without our own concerns, we are in the middle, and we have an absolute duty to banish these fears as much as is in our power.
 We can comfort clients by being rigorous in our process.
 We can serve candidates by treating them as individuals rather than putting them in boxes.
 We should spend our time and effort on our clients and candidates.